Skip to content

 Extract Microservices.
 Service by Service.

 You know which domains need to come out, but the first cut is missing.
-Jardis generates the target architecture and API contracts for each service before you migrate a single line.
+Jardis generates the target architecture and the Domain API for each service before you migrate a single line.

 The monolith is analyzed.
 Now what?